Belmont

 Belmont continued to produce until 1887, when after over $15 million the mines were closed.
 Only a few residents and businesses remained by 1900, and in 1905 Tonopah took the county seat.
 Some work was done on old tailings in 1907-08, and from 1914 until 1917 milling from the Monitor-Belmont Mining Company was done at the Cameron Mill in East Belmont.

-Today, the charming community of Belmont is still home to a small but stable population.
+Today, Belmont is a charming community and still home to a small but stable population.
 The entire town was placed on the National Register of Historic Places in 1972.
-Perhaps the best known remnant of old Belmont is the 1876 courthouse, which is currently undergoing restoration by the Friends of Belmont Courthouse.
+Belmont's crown jewel is the old Nye County Courthouse, completed in 1876 and currently undergoing restoration by the Friends of the Belmont Courthouse.
 Impressive ruins of the Monitor-Belmont, Combination, and Cameron mills can be found on their own page.